 How to Disable Cloudflare Proxy for Your Custom Domain

 If you manage your domain through Cloudflare, your DNS records are likely set to Proxied mode by default (shown as an orange cloud icon).
-While this is great for regular websites, it breaks email services like Mailbux because Cloudflare intercepts the connection.
+While this is great for regular websites, it breaks email services like Echoterra Communications because Cloudflare intercepts the connection.

-This guide shows you exactly how to disable the Cloudflare proxy for your Mailbux CNAME records so that webmail, admin panel, mail server (IMAP/SMTP), and SSL certificates all work correctly.
+This guide shows you exactly how to disable the Cloudflare proxy for your Echoterra Communications CNAME records so that webmail, admin panel, mail server (IMAP/SMTP), and SSL certificates all work correctly.

 Why Does Cloudflare Proxy Break Email?

 When Cloudflare proxy is enabled (orange cloud), all traffic goes through Cloudflare's servers first.
-This causes three problems for Mailbux:
+This causes three problems for Echoterra Communications:

-• SSL cannot be installed — Mailbux needs to verify domain ownership to issue a Let's Encrypt certificate, but Cloudflare's proxy intercepts this verification.
+• SSL cannot be installed — Echoterra Communications needs to verify domain ownership to issue a Let's Encrypt certificate, but Cloudflare's proxy intercepts this verification.

 • Mail server (IMAP/SMTP) won't connect — Outlook, Thunderbird, and iPhone use IMAP (port 993) and SMTP (port 465/587).
 Cloudflare only proxies HTTP/HTTPS traffic, so email clients cannot connect.